-Please outline the nature of the relevant condition(s) and the extent to which the condition(s) would have impaired the Candidate's performance on the examination.
+Please outline the nature of the relevant condition(s) and the extent to which the condition(s) would have impaired the Candidate's performance on the examination2.
 The report must include the date of the report and/or assessment, full name, telephone number, and mailing address of the medical professional, and the Candidate's full name.
 The health care professional is to send the completed form and any indicated supporting documentation directly to the provincial dietetic regulatory body.

-Please provide the following information.
+Please provide the following informa ition.

 Date of Examination Name of Patient

 Professional Designation/Title License Number:

 First name Last name

 Phone Number Email address

 Office Address

-Detailed description of the impaired health status and how it would have affected the patient's ability to complete the exam on the examination date.
+Detailed description of the impaired ability to complete the exam on the example to the example d have affected the patient's

 A description of treatment plan.

-&lt;sup>2 The purpose of the Canadian Dietetic Registration Examination (CDRE) is to assess the competency of dietitian candidates to determine a candidate's eligibility to practise.
+2 The purpose of the Canadian Dietetic Registration Examination (CDRE) is to assess the competency of dietitian candidates to determine a candidate's eligibility to practise.
 As such, the CDRE is defined as a high-stakes assessment.
 The CDRE is a computer-based exam taken over a four-hour period.
 The CDRE is either administered by remote proctoring in a virtual format or in a testing room with other writers.